NETWAYS/gitlab-training/day1/07_Collaboration/02_Collaboration.md

 # Collaboration: Get History

 * `git fetch`
-  * Update the remote branch reference pointers to the latest commit and cache it locally.
+  * Update the remote branch reference pointers to the latest commit and cache it locally
-  * Does not pull in any remote commit history.
+  * Does not pull in any remote commit history
 * `git pull`
-  * Fetch and update the local history from remote repository (implicit fetch).
+  * Fetch and update the local history from remote repository (implicit fetch)
-  * This pulls in source code changes and commits.
+  * This pulls in source code changes and commits

 ~~~SECTION:handouts~~~